Winter's Tale (novel)

-Characters

-Peter Lake
+Plot

-Peter Lake is the central character of Winter's Tale.
-An immigrant couple who were denied admission at Ellis Island due to consumption are forced to return to the ship City of Justice which had brought them.
+An immigrant couple who were denied admission at Ellis Island due to consumption are forced to return to the ship which had brought them.
 They break the display case containing a model of their ocean-going vessel and set their son Peter adrift in New York Harbor inside it.
 He is found in the reeds and adopted by the Baymen of the Bayonne Marsh, who send him off to Manhattan when he comes of age.

 There he first becomes a mechanic and then is forced to become a burglar in a gang called the Short Tails.
 He soon makes a mortal enemy of their leader, Pearly Soames, and is constantly on the run from the gang.
-Early one winter morning, Peter is on the brink of being captured and killed by the gang when he is rescued by a mysterious white horse, who becomes his guardian.
+Early one winter morning, Peter is on the brink of being captured and killed by the gang when he is rescued by a mysterious white horse called Athansor, who becomes his guardian.

 While attempting to rob a house, Peter meets and falls in love with Beverly Penn.
-The daughter of millionaire Isaac Penn, owner and publisher of The Sun, one of New York's greatest newspapers, Beverly is eccentric, free-spirited, and enigmatic.
+The daughter of millionaire Isaac Penn, owner and publisher of the New York Sun, Beverly is eccentric, free-spirited, and enigmatic.
 This captivates Peter initially, but her deeper nature is revealed with her terminal consumption.
-Beverly never disappears from Peter's life, protecting him until the very end.
+Beverly never disappears from Peter's life, protecting him until the end.
 His love for the dying Beverly causes him to become obsessed with justice.

-In yet another escape from Pearly's men, both Peter and the white horse crash into a mysterious recurring cloud wall, disappearing in it for decades.
-When Peter emerges, he no longer remembers who he is and is visibly no longer of this world, seeing and hearing things that nobody else can see or hear.
-One night, in a dream or a vision, he is carried on a tour of all the graves of the world, observing and remembering all the dead.
-In the apocalyptic chaos of burning New York, he acquires astonishing powers.

-Peter refers to himself, earlier in his life, as "Grand Central Pete".
-In reality, there was a well-known confidence man in the late 19th century known by this name.